ugoertz/kombilo/doc/manual.rst

 so that the pattern search really uses the information corresponding to the current version of the SGF files.

+Reprocessing deletes all the tags on your database, so export them before, and import them afterwards, if you want to keep them, see :ref:`import-export-tags`.

 Save messages
 -------------